 1. Cooperative Agreement - A written agreement between OSH and one or more parties for the purpose(s) of formalizing expectations.
-Cooperative agreements include both partnerships and alliances.
+Cooperative agreements include both Partnerships and Alliances.
 2. Partnership - A Partnership is a voluntary cooperative relationship between OSH and general contractors of construction site projects designed to encourage, assist, and recognize efforts to eliminate serious hazards and achieve a high degree of worker safety and health.
 Construction is a special emphasis program area in North Carolina.
 For this reason, this program will be available to construction general contractors in locales where OSH has jurisdiction.

-A partnership assists partners in the reduction of injuries and illnesses through the long-term development of effective safety and health management systems that address hazards in accordance with the Act.
+A Partnership assists partners in the reduction of injuries and illnesses through the long-term development of effective safety and health management systems that address hazards in accordance with the Act.
 They are formalized through written agreements that last for a specified period of time.
-The partnership must meet established measurements which will be verified through quarterly joint inspections and documentation provided by the partnership at least monthly.
-Partnerships end one month after project completion or may be terminated by either party with a 30 day notice of intent.
+The Partnership must meet established measurements which will be verified through quarterly joint inspections and documentation provided by the Partnership at least monthly.
+Partnerships end one month after project completion or may be terminated by either party with a 30-day notice of intent.

-Due to limited resources within the OSH Division, partnerships with the same company will be limited to two agreements within a ten year time span in order to afford opportunities to other companies that would also like to establish a partnership agreement.
+Due to limited resources within the OSH Division, Partnerships with the same company will be limited to two agreements within a ten-year time span in order to afford opportunities to other companies that would also like to establish a Partnership agreement.
+In addition, Partnerships will be focused toward construction site projects that last 2 - 3 years.

-Exception: OSH Administration or the Commissioner of Labor may overrule the two agreement limitation with a company within the ten year span.
+Exception: OSH Administration or the Commissioner of Labor may overrule the two-agreement limitation with a company within the ten-year span.

-3. Alliance - An alliance is a formalized, voluntary, cooperative relationship between OSH and non-consulting companies, labor organizations, trade and professional associations, universities, local and state agencies, and other stakeholders designed to address enhancing the dialogue on worksite safety and health issues, training and education on topical subjects, and outreach or promoting communication.
+3. Alliance - An Alliance is a formalized, voluntary, cooperative relationship between OSH and non-consulting companies, labor organizations, trade and professional associations, universities, local and state agencies, and other stakeholders designed to address enhancing the dialogue on worksite safety and health issues, training and education on topical subjects, and outreach or promoting communication.
 Alliances provide opportunities to exchange ideas, convey concerns, raise issues, educate and advocate efforts to eliminate serious hazards, all aimed at achieving higher levels of worker safety and health and increasing OSH participation in the statewide dialogue on safety and health.

-An alliance allows non-consulting companies, trade and professional organizations, employers, labor organizations, and educational institutions that share an interest in workplace safety and health to collaborate with OSH to prevent injuries and illnesses in the workplace.
-Alliances will be focused toward SEP areas in North Carolina which includes long term care, food manufacturing, logging and arboriculture, construction, health hazards, accommodations and grocery wholesalers and distributors.
+An Alliance allows stakeholders that share an interest in workplace safety and health to collaborate with OSH to prevent injuries and illnesses in the workplace.
+Alliances will be focused toward SEP areas in North Carolina.